qedhtp/eins/README.md

-As a offensive security practitioner, you may use thousands of command or other fragment but very useful information.
+As an offensive security practitioner, you may use thousands of commands or other fragmentary but very useful information.
-But you may can't remember everything in every time.
-This is why is tool emerge.
+But you can't remember everything all the time.
+That's why this tool was created.